 My wife hates biting into cloves and cardamoms, so I tend to pick them out before serving.
 But believe me, you will want them in there when cooking, for the aroma and taste that is imparted to the rice.

-Let me know how you get on with this recipe in the comments section below, and any improvement suggestions are welcome.
+Let me know how you get on in the comments section below.
+Any improvement suggestions are welcome.

 How to Make Instant Pot Biryani Chicken